middlebury/design-system/src/scss/components/form/form.md

 - Group multiple checkboxes/radio inputs in [fieldset with legend](#checkboxes-and-radios)
 - Error messaging must be next to the related field
 - Use checkboxes or radios instead of a dropdown with 2-3 options
+- Use descriptive submit button labels ("Do the thing" not "Submit")
-- Do not use reset/clear form buttons
+- Avoid reset/clear buttons
+- Use proper `for` attributes on `label`s

 <!-- - Right align long form submit buttons  -->